 You can use a different clay, depending mostly on your skin sensitiveness and oil content.
 For example, red and green clays are more effective at cleaning oil and dirt, while white kaolin is milder, more appropriate for sensitive skin.

-Willing to try or use regularly natural shampoos and other natural haircare products, but you’re not really into DIY?
-Find where to buy natural haircare shampoos and other products for oily hair:
+Willing to try or use regularly natural shampoo, but you’re not really into DIY?
+Want to go zero-waste crazy with shampoo bars?
+Find where to buy natural haircare shampoo bars, listed by main ingredients and hair type:

 - Oily Hair Shampoo (Just Nutritive)